As a library administrator, you can access the Team Folder settings directly from Google Drive.

-Use the checkbox Allow permissions to be changed at the subfolder and file levels to choose a permission mode for your Team Folder.
+Use the checkbox Allow permissions to be changed at the subfolder and file levels to define a permission mode for your Team Folder.

 - Flexible permissions: the checkbox is selected.

-Users with a sharing privilege are allowed to manage the permissions at the subfolder levels and on individual files.
+Users with a sharing privilege are allowed to manage the permissions at the subfolder level and on individual files.

 - Uniform permissions: the checkbox is not selected.